 \section{Introduction}

 Quantum field theory (QFT) represents a powerful and elaborated theoretical framework, that unifies quantum mechanics and special relativity.
-It has been extremely successful in explaining and predicting various phenomena of the microworld and the properties of elementary particles.
 However, it is widely believed that solving the puzzle of quantum gravity will require a radical paradigm shift, since the direct application of QFT methods to general relativity does not lead to a meaningful theory.

 One possible way out is to add new degrees of freedom while increasing the symmetry of the theory.
 A natural attempt is to consider theories with higher-spin fields.
-From the point of view of standard QFT, interactions with such fields seem problematic: if higher-spin (HS) fields are massive, corresponding interactions are in general non-renormalizable; if HS fields are massless, then related gauge symmetries turn out so restrictive that at first sight they forbid any interactions at all (for a review of HS no-go theorems see \cite{NoGo}).
+From the point of view of standard QFT, interactions with such fields seem problematic: if higher-spin (HS) fields are massive, corresponding interactions are in general non-renormalizable; if HS fields are massless, then related gauge symmetries turn out so restrictive that at first sight they forbid any interactions at all (for a review of HS no-go theorems see \citep{NoGo}).
 However, thanks to symmetries, in both cases we have remarkable examples of profound and highly nontrivial theories.
 String theory contains infinite sequences of massive HS fields, but infinite-dimensional superconformal symmetry organizes them in such a way that the whole theory is UV-finite.
-Vasiliev HS gravity describes massless fields of all spins and possesses an infinite-dimensional higher-spin gauge symmetry, but this symmetry requires a non-zero value of the cosmological constant, so the theory is formulated in anti-de Sitter space, where it eludes the taboos of the no-go theorems and generates non-zero HS vertices.
-For a partial review of the recent literature related to higher-spin problems see \cite{snow}.
+Vasiliev HS gravity describes massless fields of all spins and possesses a certain infinite-dimensional HS gauge symmetry governed by Fradkin-Vasiliev algebra \citep{FradVas}, but this symmetry requires a non-zero value of the cosmological constant, so the theory is formulated in anti-de Sitter space, where it eludes the taboos of the no-go theorems.
+For a partial review of the recent literature related to HS problems see \citep{snow}.

-Available formulations of Vasiliev HS gravity represent generating systems for classical equations of motion, written within the framework of the unfolded dynamics approach \cite{unf1,vas1,vas2,unf2,ActionsCharges}.
-This includes Vasiliev theories in $4d$ \cite{vas1,vas2}, in $3d$ \cite{hs_3d}, Vasiliev theory for symmetric bosonic fields in arbitrary dimensions \cite{hs_arb_d}, chiral HS gravity \cite{xir1,xir2} etc. All this models are purely classical.
+Available formulations of Vasiliev HS gravity represent generating systems for classical equations of motion, written within the framework of the unfolded dynamics approach \citep{unf1,vas1,vas2,unf2,ActionsCharges}.
+This includes Vasiliev theories in $4d$ \citep{vas1,vas2}, in $3d$ \citep{hs_3d}, Vasiliev theory for symmetric bosonic fields in arbitrary dimensions \citep{hs_arb_d}, chiral HS gravity \citep{xir1,xir2} etc. All this models are purely classical.